Catch Of The Day Goes To Canes Fans After Saving Life Of Falling Cat At Hard Rock Stadium

 MIAMI GARDENS (CBSMiami) — The catch of the night at the University of Miami- Appalachian State football game goes to the Canes fans who caught a cat which found itself in a tough predicament, hanging high above the stands.

-The cat was caught on camera hanging from the second level of Hard Rock Stadium during the start of Saturday nights game.READ MORE: Remembering 9/11: First Responder Shaya Gutleizer, Who Rushed To Ground Zero Recalls When Towers Fell
+The cat was caught on camera hanging from the second level of Hard Rock Stadium during the start of Saturday nights game.READ MORE: Former Cuban Political Prisoner Ana Lazara Rodriguez Fights To Keep South Florida Home

 As football fans watched in disbelief, the cat fell about 50 feet to the first level where cat loving fans caught the feline.

-Fans who witnessed the potentially horrifying scene erupted into cheers when the cat was safely caught by fans holding an American flag.READ MORE: Opa-locka Police: 2 In Custody In Shooting Of 8-Year-Old Child
+Fans who witnessed the potentially horrifying scene erupted into cheers when the cat was safely caught by fans holding an American flag.READ MORE: Coast Guard Intercepted Sailboat With 80 Haitian Migrants Off South Florida Coast

+MORE NEWS: Miami-Dade, Broward Schools Maintain Mask Mandate, Despite Court Ruling That Sided With Gov. DeSantis Ban On Them

 No word on what happened to the feisty feline.